timothytmzhou/rewriting-program-spaces/README.md

 ```
 This will save the histograms for every model as `.png` files.
 Figure 6 shows the histogram for llama7b specifically.
-You can pass the `--output-dir` flag to specify the path where the images are saved (the current working directory [`rewriting-program-spaces`] by default).
+You can pass the `--output-dir` flag to specify the path where the images are saved (the current working directory by default).

 ## Reproducing Raw Data (Requires GPUs with at least 30 GB of combined VRAM)